RunnersNum40/RunnersNum40/README.md

-I'm an engineering student at the University of Toronto.
-I am in the [engineering science](https://engsci.utoronto.ca/) option and I have specialized in Machine Intelligence engineering.
-I am interested in all fields of software development with a particular interest in distributed systems.
+I'm a recent grad from the University of Toront's [engineering science](https://engsci.utoronto.ca/) progam specialized in Machine Intelligence.
+I am interested in all sorts of things but I especially like robotics and robot control.

-You can reach me at ted.pinkerton@mail.utoronto.ca